LifeOfPunk/Crypto-TestNets/README.md

-# The actual nodes will be upload in the repository
+# The actual testnet nodes will be upload in the repository